OpenWebStack/structure/README.md

 This plugin also generates an actual AMD module for each template during the build, inlining the HTML as a JavaScript string and bundling all your templates into your one bootstrap.js file.
 You'll notice significant performance gains with this strategy.

-##Testing
+##Testing Your Project
 Unit tests are extremely important in JavaScript projects, and can even be fun to write if you use great tools and write tests while you develop (TDD/BDD).

-###Tools & Conventions
 We recommend using [Mocha](http://visionmedia.github.com/mocha/) as your test framework.
+We also use [Grunt](http://gruntjs.com/) for running tests and performing other project tasks.
+If you follow the conventions of this project then your Gruntfile.js is already setup for running your tests.

+###Run the Node tests
 Tests that are pure JavaScript (don't use DOM) can run in Node and use [should.js](https://github.com/visionmedia/should.js/) for assertions.
 Place these in the `test/node` directory.

+Run `grunt simplemocha`.

+###Run the Browser tests
 Tests that run in browsers (need DOM) are best run simultaniously in your target browsers with [testacular](http://vojtajina.github.com/testacular/) and [expect.js](https://github.com/LearnBoost/expect.js) for assertions.
 Place these in the `test/browser` directory.

-Note: Many people like Jasmine as well, and that's a fine choice too.
-Mocha is just simpler and handles async setup/teardown/tests much better, and has an easier time testing AMD modules.
-Mocha also lets you choose your style (TDD, BDD etc).

-###Running Tests
-Run the tests via [Grunt](http://gruntjs.com/).
-If you follow the above conventions then your Gruntfile.js is already setup for you. `grunt test:node` runs the node tests, and `grunt test:browser` runs the browser tests, `grunt test` runs them all.
-To run the tests automatically whenever you save, use the `--watch` flag (currently only works on node or browser, not both simultaneously).
+Run `grunt testacular:unit` to start the testacular server.
+Then in a new terminal window run `grunt watch`.
+Now whenever you save a JS file the tests will run automatically.